 Lady C – reviews

-May 2026: ‘an elegantly written cultural history, with splashes of literary criticism, that consistently informs and amuses’ (Tim Bouverie, ‘Lady Chatterley’s Legacy’, Air Mail)
+Air Mail, May 2026: ‘thoroughly researched and highly entertaining […] an elegantly written cultural history, with splashes of literary criticism, that consistently informs and amuses’ (Tim Bouverie, ‘Lady Chatterley’s Legacy’, Air Mail)

-May 2026: ‘What Should You Read Next?
+Book Marks, May 2026: ‘What Should You Read Next?
 Here Are the Best Reviewed Books of the Week’, Literary Hub.
+‘The Best Reviewed Books of the Week’, Book Marks.

 February 2026: ‘From the origins of the novel and its initial reception and banning, through to modern adaptation and reinterpretations, and with a cast of characters including TS Eliot, George Orwell, Spike Milligan and Jodie Comer, this enjoyable biography of Lady Chatterley’s Lover also touches on literature’s power to effect social and cultural change.’
 (The Bookseller)